 Costco announced the closure to customers in an email stating that all products and services from CostcoPhotoCenter.com, CostcoDVD.com, and CostcoBusinessPrinting.com will no longer be offered.
 Now they’re encouraging shoppers to transfer any photos over to Shutterfly.

 This news followed the 2021 closure of their in-store Photo Centers, which is when they moved all their photo services to online only.

 With photo services no longer available from Costco, here’s what you need to know and when you need to transfer your photos over so you don’t lose them.

-The Costco Online Photo Center will officially close on Jan.
+The Costco Online Photo Center officially closed on Jan.
 28, 2023.

 Costco also says members can download any Costco-uploaded photos to a personal computer through Jan.
 31, 2024.
-They’ll reach out to members in mid-January (around Jan.
+They reached out to members in mid-January (around Jan.
 11) about how to transfer photos.

 To save space on your personal computer, you may want to invest in an external hard drive.
 Prices depend on the size you get, which is specified by the number of terabytes (TB) of storage it offers (1 TB can store approximately 250,000 photos).

 Shop these external hard drive deals on Amazon:

 Members can transfer their photos and address book to Shutterfly.

 Costco is suggesting members use Shutterfly as an alternative to their online photo services.
 However, any projects like photo books, calendars, greeting cards, or collage prints saved to the online Costco Photo Center will not be transferrable to Shutterfly.com.